jsbean/HarmonicNetwork/Documentation/Proposal.md

 Some disclaimers:

-- All aspects for style are up for debate
+- All aspects of style are up for debate
 - All musical details here are _very_ roughly improvised and will be replaced with more–thoughtfully-researched / -"composed" values

 #### Harmonic Progression Model